May 5, 2026

 In the post below, I will talk about tech workers being stewards of the technology we build.
 Part of that stewardship is ensuring our collective history isn't erased by corporate gatekeepers.

 Right now, The New York Times, The Atlantic, and USA Today are blocking the Wayback Machine from preserving their journalism.
-We’re losing pertinent digital records of our society.
-If we want to be more than just captured labor, we have to protect the tools that keep our data accessible.
+Without the Wayback Machine, we may lose valuable digital records of our society.
+If you value the preservation of our digital history, please consider signing the petition to tell media leaders to stop blocking the Internet Archive.

 Sign the Petition: Tell media leaders to stop blocking the Internet Archive →

-In rocket league, there are a few big problems that are part of the game meta.
-More so when you’re an average diamond player.
-These problems come down to being unable to calm yourself enough to react to the ball well, and the bigger issue, being tilted at your teammate.
-I’ve never played a game where the first choice is to become so upset at your teammates.
-Ya know.
-As opposed to trying to figure out how to win against your opponents.
-And it always baffles me.
-But it is true that if you are nervous you may lash out at the easiest player to read, which is your teammate.
-There are a lot of ways to get better and avoid this.
+It baffles me.
+I suppose if you are nervous enough you may lash out at the easiest player to read, which is your teammate.
+One would think that players struggling to accept their rank find ways to improve.
+Join a RL discord server.
+Work on fundamentals.
 A lot of people say reviewing your gameplay is a great idea.
 Sunless ran an experiment that made players stick with one mode for 30 minutes a day.
+All improved in rank and optimisim.
 Training packs, free play, and coaching all seem great ways to rise in rocket league.
 Maybe even making friends in the community.

-I’m not doing all that tho.
-So I choose to be average in practice because I have a life and I’m not a nerd.
-I'm definitely not in multiple rocket league discords and I am definitely not watching RL esports to understand how the high level players move.
-I got shit to do.
-I should finish this assessment from Fly.io.
-Anywho, I’m never blaming my teammates for how bad I am or how bad they are because we’re average.
-Nobody is putting that much time in this game at this level.
-Not given the amount of information out there that would put you in another rank and instead of losing on my team.
+Me tho.
+I'm not doing all that.
+So I choose to be almost good in praxis because I have a life and I am not a nerd.
+I am definitely not in multiple rocket league discords and I am definitely not watching RL esports to understand how the high level players move.
+I got shit to do (its grind ranked im so cooked im lying im lying it's not a choice im just bad).
+Anywho, I am never blaming my teammates for how bad I am nor how bad they are.
+It would take a big push to get further and if you could you would.
+We are not pros.
+We are vibing.
+Cooking.
+Creating even.

-Now I know some of you are saying "wait where are you going with this?"
-And I’ll tell you.
-From what I understand about programming, reviewing other people‘s code, paying for some kind of lesson plan, and not freaking the fuck out tends to help you get better at being a fraud.
-Cause let’s face it no one’s good at rocket league.
-Well a few people are good at rocket league.
+Now I know some of you are saying "wait where are you going with this?".
+I got you, follow me.
+From what I understand about programming, reviewing other people‘s code, paying for some kind of lesson plan, and not freaking the fuck out tends to help you get better at being a fraud, uhh I mean software development.
+No one is that great at rocket league.
+Well a few people are great at rocket league.
 Most people are not.
-A few people are good at software engineering.
+A few people are great at software engineering.
 Most people are not.
-Most of us are average.
-Possibly conjecture do not take this personal.
+Most of us are above average.
+Not anyone I have worked with though.
+They are all wizards.

-If you think you are good, I implore you to build a server that can handle 10,000 request a second right now from scratch.
+But if you think you are good, I implore you to build a server that can handle 10,000 request a second right now from scratch.
 Without using Claude you fraud.
 I’m waiting.
 Don’t Google.
 Don’t Ecosia.
 Don’t duck duck go.
-Nothing.
-Just build it...
+Using TAOCP by Knuth is cool though.
+So, build it...
 Right.
 That’s what I thought.

 When James Bogg's considered the productive creativity of factories in The American Revolution (1963) he said: "The creative work of production is being done by the research engineers, the program planners, the scientists, the electronic experts… What they are creating is a mode of production which, as long as the present system continues, excludes more and more people from playing any productive role in society.
 (Pages From a Black Radical's Notebook, Bogg's, James, pg.
 112)"